 Economic opportunity, affordable housing, reliable transportation, and lifelong learning are the pillars of personal and community health.
 Dr. Weinberg’s own research and advocacy focuses on improving these “social determinants” of health as well as on expanding access to high quality, affordable healthcare.
 Since 2001, he has also been the CEO of Healthy Systems Project a firm that delivers policy and market intelligence and strategic guidance in the areas of healthcare and economic development to a range of corporate, association, public, and nonprofit clients.
 Before coming to the Council, Micah was Senior Research Fellow at the New America Foundation.

 Dr. Weinberg’s writing has appeared in diverse outlets from Politico to Policy Studies Journal, and he has appeared on Fox News and NPR.
 He has written and lectured extensively about health system transformation with a particular focus on the insurance market reforms of the Affordable Care Act.
 He is expert on state-based health insurance exchanges including Covered California as well as private exchanges and purchasing strategies of public programs and self- and fully-insured large and small businesses.

 He holds a doctoral degree in Political Science from the University of North Carolina at Chapel Hill and graduated with honors from Princeton University with a degree in Politics.
-He serves on the advisory boards of the Covered California for Small Business, the Insure the Uninsured Project, and is on the Corporate and Distinguished Partners Team of the American Cancer Society and the Steering Committee of Rise Together Bay Area, a project focused on reducing poverty in the region.
+He serves on the advisory boards of the Covered California for Small Business and the Insure the Uninsured Project.
+He is on the Corporate and Distinguished Partners Team of the American Cancer Society and the Steering Committee of Rise Together Bay Area, a project focused on reducing poverty in the region.
 He was honored as 40 under 40 by the San Francisco Business Times in 2016.